Stupendemys

 Stupendemys geographica lived in a giant wetland that covered much of modern South America from around 13 million years ago to about 5 million years ago, during the Miocene era and into the Pliocene era.
 The first S. geographica specimen, described in 1972, was unearthed in Venezuela.
 Researchers discovered subsequent specimens in Venezuela, and later in Colombia, Peru, and Brazil.

 Wetlands covered much of the continent before the waters receded to the Amazon and Orinoco river basins.
 These waterways were expansive and interconnected.
-Researchers believe that such a habitat was able to support the growth not only of huge individuals, but of entire species as a whole.
+Researchers believe that such habitat was able to support the growth not only of huge individuals but of entire species as a whole.
 Many species that lived in the area at the time were enormous, including the Stupendemys.
-Fossils of prehistoric giants have been found over wide-ranging areas of South America where the wetlands once were.
+Fossils of prehistoric giants have been found over wide-ranging regions in South America where the wetlands once were.

 Threats and Predators